-Christian's improvised performances lauded by stars like 50 Cent and creator of Hamilton, Lin Manuel Miranda, have gone viral multiple times and made him a regular on British Television and radio, amassing millions of views and features across British and international Press.
+Christian is a writer, rapper and a teacher – all at once.
+His interactive freestyles and improvised performances, lauded by stars like 50 Cent and creator of Hamilton, Lin Manuel Miranda, have gone viral multiple times and made him a regular on television and radio, amassing over thirty million views worldwide and features across British and international press.

-For a day job, Christian is one of the only few poets in the world selected to complete a ‘Spoken Word Education Programme’ and Teaching MA at Goldsmiths University, an incentive which was created to transform professional poets into specialised facilitators.
-He works in a number of schools and referral units in East London, as a poet in residence, and is the editor of eight poetry volumes written with children between the ages of four and eighteen.
+Christian is one of the only few poets in the world selected to complete a ‘Spoken Word Education Programme’ and Teaching MA at Goldsmiths University, an incentive which was created to transform professional poets into specialised facilitators.
+Over the last decade, Christian has worked with thousands of children, and hundreds of teachers every year, visiting primary and secondary schools and delivering workshops for staff and students.
+He also works in a number of schools and alternative provisions in East London, as a permanent Poet in Residence.
+Christian is the editor of, to date, fourteen poetry anthologies written by the young people he teaches.
+Christian studies a PhD in ‘Hip Hop Education’ at Goldsmiths University and is an expert on incorporating rap into the process of learning.

 Although he has performed and ran workshops in South Africa, Australia, South America, the Channel Islands and England; it is in the London Community that Christian has had the most impact.
 His work in prisons, and with Young Offender has led to the creation of a number of student-written anthologies, which have helped to change the perception of ‘excluded children’ in British society.
 Christian is currently funded by the T.S Eliot Foundation and is their Lead Poet Educator in Hackney and Camden schools.